laravel-enso/core/README.md

 4. delete `database/migrations/create_users_table.php` (laravel default migration for users table) and resources/views/welcome.blade.php.

-5. add `LaravelEnso\Core\AppServiceProvider::class` to the providers list in config/app.php
+5. add `LaravelEnso\Core\CoreServiceProvider::class` to the providers list in config/app.php

 6. run `php artisan vendor:publish --force` - this will publish all you need in order to use the app.